 Download: French Studies Major Checklist

 The major in French studies promotes the acquisition of superior language skills while offering an opportunity to explore, through a set of interdisciplinary approaches, the richness of French and Francophone visual arts, intellectual and literary heritage, and cultures.
 Emphasis is placed on developing the critical and analytical skills that enhance the appreciation of literature and on broadening and deepening students’ understanding of values foreign to their own.

 The following are the requirements to complete the French Studies Major:

-- Students are required to take a minimum of 10* courses on campus or abroad to complete their major.
+- Students are required to take a minimum of 10* courses on campus and abroad to complete their major.
 A semester of study abroad as a junior major is required; a year is highly recommended.

 * As of the spring of 2015, if you began your study of French here at Colby in either 128 or 131, you need take only 9 other courses in French to fulfill the basic requirements for the major.
 If you began somewhere in the required 125-126-127 sequence, you need take only 128 or 131 and another 8 courses.

 - Courses at the 200-level

 - at least two other 200-level courses; all 200-level courses required for the major must be taken prior to senior year

 - One course needs to focus on early modern France (pre-1800)